© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site, ridge and furrow cultivation remains, a post-medieval formal garden and pond bays 600m south east of Court Farm, Gretton is a scheduled monument protected by Historic England under reference 1020149.
 View the official record →

-Moated site, ridge and furrow cultivation remains, a post-medieval formal garden and pond bays 600m south east of Court Farm, Gretton is a complex of medieval and post-medieval earthworks situated in Shropshire.
+Moated site, ridge and furrow cultivation remains, a post-medieval formal garden and pond bays 600m south east of Court Farm, Gretton, is a scheduled ancient monument in Shropshire comprising a complex of medieval and post-medieval landscape features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020149.

 Moated site, ridge and furrow cultivation remains, a post-medieval formal garden and pond bays 600m south east of Court Farm, Gretton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020149.